openwebwork/mathquill/docs/Config.md

 Overwriting this may be useful for hacks like suppressing built-in virtual keyboards.
 It defaults to `<textarea autocorrect=off .../>`.

+### mouseEvents

+If `mouseEvents` is true then mouse events are active for static math fieds.
+This is true by default.

+### autoSubscriptNumerals

+If `autoSubscriptNumerals` is true then a number typed after a letter will automatically be put into a subscript.

+### typingSlashWritesDivisionSymbol

+If `typingSlashWritesDivisionSymbol` true then typing a slash gives the division symbol instead of a live fraction.

+### typingAsteriskWritesTimesSymbol

+If `typingAsteriskWritesTimesSymbol` is true then typing an asterisk gives the times symbol instead of a `\cdot`.

+### rootsAreExponents

+If `rootsAreExponents` is true, then the text output of an nth root will be `x^(1/n)`.
+Otherwise it will be `root(n,x)`.

+### logsChangeBase

+If `logsChangeBase` is true then the text output for the logarithm with base b of x will be `log(x)/log(b)`.
+Otherwise the output will be `logb(b,x)`.
+Note that this option does not affect base 10 output.
+That is always `log10(x)`.

 ### tabbable

 For static and editable math fields, when `tabbable` is false, the math field is not part of the page's tab order.
 Despite that, the math field can still be focused when selected by a mouse.

 Static math fields default to `tabbable: false`, Editable math fields default to `tabbable: true`.

+### preventBlur

+This is a method with the signature `(e: FocusEvent, mq?: AbstractMathQuill) => boolean`.
+If provided, this method will be called anytime an editable math field loses focus (for example if the "Tab" key is pressed or the window loses focus).
+If the method returns true, then the field will not be "blurred".
+This means that if there is a selection in the field, it will not be cleared, and the blur styles will not be applied.
+This gives the appearance of the field still having focus (even though technically focus is lost).
+This is useful for implementing a toolbar.

 ## Handlers